fehlhabers/teashaped.dev/content/blog/managed-services/post.md

 A Kubernetes deployed Postgres can scale to many instances which can serve read traffic and can be vertically scaled to handle many thousands of write operations per second.

 Maybe a good fit for your team as well?
+I would argue that there are few services that require even more in a micro service architecture.

 ![Postgres & Kubernetes](pg_k8s.png)

 ### 📨 Messaging/events
 Kafka is the de facto standard today when it comes to handling events between services.
-But there is also a very interesting competition out there, which has been around for quite some time but which has gained more traction recently with the introduction of their new feature "JetStreams".
+But there is also a very interesting competitor out there, which has been around for quite some time but which has gained more traction recently with the introduction of their new feature "JetStreams".
 I'm talking about [N.A.T.S](nats.io), which is an incubating project within the [CNCF](landscape.cncf.io) landscape.
+It combines the power of events and messaging, making it a lot more feature rich that Kafka, which often needs to be paired with some other type of persistence when implementing retries on certain messages.

 Like most good apps, it's written in [Go](go.dev) 😉 and can be deployed as a cluster, where the application is just a few MB.
 This is definitely worth taking an extra look at.
+I know that I will! 👀

 Did I mention you can use it as a key-value store as well?
 Check it out!
 It has a bunch of features bundled in a very small package which all have the necessary ingredients to improve development.